-Cofounder and Professor in Saint Paul, Minnesota
+Cofounder, Professor, and Recursive Awesome in Saint Paul, Minnesota

 I co-founded IoT Fuse, a non-profit to help advance the Internet of Things, the Arduino.MN user group focused on building products using open hardware and co-launched the first Internet of Things Hack Day, @IoTHackday in 2014.